Micro-Influencers: How to Leverage Their Power for Your Brand’s Success

 Reach out and have an open-ended conversation

+Start with a DM on a platform where they have their most active social media presence, and if they fail to respond try to comment on one of their posts that you have been trying to reach them.
+Notice how I didn’t say to send out a blast email?
+Personalization is key here.
 Mention some of the ways you prefer to work with micro-influencers, but also ask them about their experiences, what they prefer to do, and how they think they can help you reach your goals.
 Remember: the best influencer marketing campaigns involve true collaboration!

 Be flexible in how you compensate

 Compensation may not come primarily in the form of a cash number.
-Because micro – influencers do not possess huge numbers of followers and may not consider influencer marketing as their primary form of income.
+Because micro–influencers do not possess huge numbers of followers and may not consider influencer marketing as their primary form of income.
 Consequently, compensation can come in the form of free products, payment-per-post, without a definitive contract, or other forms of compensation altogether.
 Maintaining some flexibility in the way you pay can help you find the right influencer for you.

 Execute an influencer contract